-A large ramp will be provided at the stern to load or unload cargo to or from the vessel.
+A large ramp will be provided at the stern to load or unload cargo.

 Honduran communication systems

-Maritime telecommunications systems aboard the vessel allow the crew to communicate with other ships and military bases.
+Maritime telecommunications systems on board the vessel allow the crew to communicate with other ships and military bases.

 Propulsion system of the Honduran vessel

 Two units of inline-six, four-stroke-cycle, turbocharged-after cooled Caterpillar C18 Acert diesel engines will be installed to serve as the main propulsion system of the Honduran logistics vessel.
 Each engine develops an output power of 412kW at 2,100rpm.

 The vessel’s propulsion system will also include two CAT C4.4 diesel marine generator sets, each developing maximum power of 99kW (123KVA, 60Hz) at a maximum speed of 1,800rpm.

 The ship will also be provided with FRIZONIA HVAC (heating, ventilation and air-conditioning) system and refrigerated stores.

 The logistics support vessel will have a maximum speed of 9k.
 It can travel to a distance of up to 1,500nm when sailing at full speed and up to 2,500nm at 6k.

 The ship will be capable of staying afloat for approximately 40 days with 15 personnel on board, and for 20 days with a crew of 51 members.